-The pandemic is altering some of our usual holiday plans, but there are still plenty of fun and festive ways to celebrate the season – including virtual presentations of some our most beloved traditions.
+The pandemic is altering some of our usual winter plans, but there are still plenty of fun and COVID-friendly activities – including dining outdoors, exploring social zones and experience the best of winter things to do.
 Many event details are still being finalized, so check this page often for new additions.

 Winter weather brings new opportunities to explore and enjoy our natural landscape.
 Hike the trails at Blandford Nature Center and area parks to savor every shift of the season, as snow comes and goes and comes again.